MISSOURI

 MO HealthNet for Pregnant Women and Newborns

-Limited to parents with incomes below 138% of poverty, or about $3,065 a month for a family of three.
+Limited to adults ages 19—64 with incomes at or below 138% of the poverty level, or about $3,065 per month for a family of three.

 What is the maximum income to qualify for Medicaid in Missouri?